 When the axis is 0

-When we specify the axis=0, then the argmax function will find the index of the max element vertically in the multidimensional array that the user specified.
+, then the argmax function will find the index of the max element vertically in the multidimensional array that the user specified.
 Let’s understand it by an illustration below.

 In the above illustration, argmax() function returned the max element index from the 1st column which is 1 and then returned the max element index from the 2nd column which is again 1, and the same does for the 3rd and the 4th column.